stephen-cripps/SpotKick/README.md

 ## Running Locally
 - Clone the repository to your PC
-- Create a local.settings.json file in the directory using local.settings.template.json
+- Create a local.settings.json file in the directory using the template local.settings.template.json
-  - Follow the steps listed here to get your Spotify Refresh token: https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow
+  - Follow the steps listed here to get your Spotify Refresh token: https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-
-- Run Via Powershell/Visual Studio
+- Run the .exe

 ## Upcoming Features
-  - Simple Web App (No need for all the above bs!)
+  - Web App
-  - Automatic weekly trigger
+  - Scheduled Playlist Updates
   - Playlist customisation
   - Other Gig Sources (eg. BandsInTown)